zdharma-continuum/zinit/docs/NPM-Packages.md

 Using Zplugin to install software where one could use a regular package manager has several advantages:

-1. The Zplugin NPM packages typically use the URLs to the official and latest distributions of the software (like e.g.: the [ecs-cli](https://github.com/Zsh-Packages/ecs-cli) package, which uses the
+1. **Pro:** The Zplugin NPM packages typically use the URLs to the official and *latest* distributions of the software (like e.g.: the [ecs-cli](https://github.com/Zsh-Packages/ecs-cli) package, which uses the
    URL: `https://amazon-ecs-cli.s3.amazonaws.com/ecs-cli-linux-amd64-latest`
    when installing on Linux).

-2. You can influence the installation easily by specifying Zplugin ice-mods, e.g.:
+2. **Pro:** You can influence the installation easily by specifying Zplugin ice-mods, e.g.:

     ```
     zplugin pack=bgn atclone="cp fzy.1 $ZPFX/man/man1" for fzy